A nearly Blackwell-optimal policy gradient method: Experimental results

 \subsection{Bias-only optimization}

-In this section, we focus on bias-only optimization; \cf gain-bias-barrier optimization in \secref{sec:bwoptim_algo}.
-For environments where all policies are gain optimal (\ie Env-A1, A2, A3), exact bias optimization returns nBw-optimal policies.
-For other environments (\ie Env-B1, B2, B3), it returns policies that have the maximum bias but \emph{not} necessarily the maximum gain.
+In this section, we focus on bias-only optimization (\cf gain-then-bias-barrier optimization in \secref{sec:bwoptim_algo}).
+For environments where all policies are gain optimal (\ie Env-A1, A2, A3), bias-only optimization returns nBw-optimal policies.
+For others (\ie Env-B1, B2, B3), it returns policies that have the maximum bias but \emph{not} necessarily the maximum gain (thus, they are not necessarily nBw-optimal).

-In exact settings, there are four schemes due to different preconditioning matrices~$\mat{C}$ in \eqref{equ:polparam_update}, namely: \begin{enumerate} [label=\roman{*}.] \item identity, $\mat{C} \gets \mat{I}$, yielding standard gradients, \item Hessian, $\mat{C} \gets \nabla^2 v_b(\vecb{\theta})$, which is modified (if necessary) by adding $e \mat{I}$ for a small positive~$e$ until it becomes a positive definite matrix (checked by the Cholesky test), \item bias Fisher, $\mat{C} \gets \mat{F}_{b, a}(\vecb{\theta})$ from \eqref{equ:fisher_b}, yielding natural gradients, and \item sampling-enabler bias Fisher, $\mat{C} \gets \tilde{\mat{F}}_{b, a}(\vecb{\theta})$ from \eqref{equ:fisher_b_sampling}, yielding approximate natural gradients with respect to those of \itemref{item:natgrad} above due some ignored terms (see \secref{sec:natgrad}).
-Here, a \emph{sampling-enabler} expression enables sampling because it contains expectation terms.
-However, in exact settings, those expectations are computed exactly. \end{enumerate} Note that the Fisher matrix is positive-semidefinite (instead of positive-definite) is a typical problem for optimization methods that involve the Fisher inversion, such as \eqref{equ:polparam_update}.
-There are several resolutions to this problem, \eg using the pseudo-inverse, or adding a positive term, say $10^{-3} \mat{I}$.
+In exact settings, there are four schemes of bias-only optimization due to different preconditioning matrices~$\mat{C}$ in \eqref{equ:polparam_update}.
+They are as follows. \begin{enumerate} [label=\roman{*}.] \item Identity: $\mat{C} \gets \mat{I}$ for an identity matrix $\mat{I}$.
+This yields standard (vanilla) gradients. \item Hessian: $\mat{C} \gets \nabla^2 v_b(\vecb{\theta})$, where the Hessian $\nabla^2 v_b(\vecb{\theta})$ is modified by adding $e \mat{I}$ for a small positive~$e$ until it becomes a positive definite matrix (checked by the Cholesky test). \item Analytic Fisher: $\mat{C} \gets \fbamat(\vecb{\theta})$ from \eqref{equ:fisher_b}, yielding natural gradients.
+That the Fisher matrix is positive-semidefinite (instead of positive-definite) is a typical problem for optimization methods that involve the Fisher matrix inversion, such as \eqref{equ:polparam_update}.
+There are several resolutions to this, \eg using the pseudo-inverse, or adding a small positive-definite term, say $10^{-3} \mat{I}$. \item Sampling-enabler Fisher: $\mat{C} \gets \fbamatsam(\vecb{\theta})$ from \eqref{equ:fisher_b_sampling}, yielding approximate natural gradients (which are approximations to those of Scheme~\ref{item:natgrad} due some ignored terms, as described in \secref{sec:natgrad}).
+Here, a \emph{sampling-enabler} expression enables sampling because it contains only expectation terms.
+In exact settings, those expectations are computed exactly. \end{enumerate}